-Management and Public Affairs
+Master - Policy stream: Management and Public Affairs

-- Public Management
+- Public Policy Organization and Management

-- Public Budgeting
+- Public Procurement

 Typically, graduates from this policy stream pursue careers in public management or public sector consulting.
-Students can have careers in local, national or international administrations, in public affairs departments of private firms, in intergovernmental and non-governmental organizations or in transnational firms and, in consultanting companies and public-private sector partnerships.
+Students can have careers in local, national or international administrations, in public affairs departments of private firms, in intergovernmental and non-governmental organizations or in transnational firms and, in consultancy companies and public-private sector partnerships.

 Henri Bergeron, PhD in sociology, Habilitation à Diriger les Recherches (HDR), is a CNRS Research Fellow at the Center for Sociology of Organizations, Sciences Po, co-director of the Health Department of Interdisciplinary Centre for the Evaluation of Public Policies (Centre of Excellence - LABEX), and Scientific coordinator of the Chair in Health Studies - Sciences Po.

-He is also the director of the Master on « Organizational behavior and Human Resources » at Sciences Po, of the Chair in “Digital studies: organizations and public policies”and of the Executive Master “Management of public policies”, and the Scientific Director of the “Management and Public Policy” track at Sciences Po’s School of Public Affairs.
+He is also the director of the Master on « Organizational behavior and Human Resources » at Sciences Po and of the Executive Master “Management of public policies” and the Scientific Director of the “Management and Public Policy” track at Sciences Po’s School of Public Affairs.
 He conducts research on public health and healthcare policy and changes in medical practice through the study of various subjects: illegal drugs, alcohol, obesity, cancer… He uses methods from the fields of sociology of public action and sociology of organizations to evaluate forces at work in the creation and changes in different policy fields.

 Academic advisor: Ongoing recruitement